-EDAD 614.
+EDAD 613.
 Auxiliary Management Services.
 (3).
 This course covers the problems and procedures of school transportation, school lunch programs, and other auxiliary services.

 EDAD 620.
 School Law II.
-(5).
+(3).
 This course relates statutory provisions and court decisions to legal problems affecting the organization and administration of public and private school systems.
 Special attention is given to legal aspects of contract disputes, personnel problems, and school district management.

 EDAD 621.
 The Law and Higher Education.
-(5).
+(3).
 This course relates common law principles to the legal problems which affect higher education.
 Specific attention is given to the rights and responsibilities of students, faculty, and other employees; to contractual problems; and to problems of governance.

 EDAD 622.
 Individual Studies in Educational Administration.
-(1-4).
+(Maximum 4).
 Qualified graduate students outline and spend a minimum of 25 clock hours per quarter hour on a problem.
 A copy of a well-written paper must be filed before credit is given with the instructor.
-Instructor, advisor and department chairman approval required.
+Instructor, adviser, and department chairman approval required.
+Course graded on S/U basis.